 It’s easiest to calculate this value manually.
 However, if you’re like me, math is not your strong suit.
 In this case, you can use a cap rate calculator to determine the return on an investment property.

-You only need to know the net operating income and the value of the property to the cap rate calculation.
+You only need to know the net operating income and the value of the property for the cap rate calculation.
 With these numbers in hand, simply:

 Calculating Cap Rate

 - Now subtract the expenses from the monthly gross rental income.
-This gives you monthly NOI.
+This gives you a monthly NOI.

-- Multiply NOI times 12 for the annual NOI.
+- Multiply the NOI by 12 for the annual NOI.

 - This gives you the cap rate, which is expressed as a percentage.